microprofile-extensions/config-ext/config-events/README.md

 * NEW - When you create a new key and value (i.e. the key does not exist anywhere in any config source)
 * UPDATE - When you update a value of an existing key (i.e. the key and value exist somewhere in a config source)
-* REMOVE - When you remove the value from the source (i.e revert to the state on startup)
+* REMOVE - When you remove the value from the source (and that changed the overall config)

 ### Observing events: